-Semester at Fudan University (for Chinese Students)
+Semester in Shanghai (for Chinese Students)

-TEAN has joined with one of the most prestigious universities in China – Fudan University – to offer Chinese students currently enrolled at a U.S. university a unique semester in their home country allowing them to stay on track for graduation.
+TEAN has joined with one of the most prestigious universities in China – Fudan University (School of Economics) – to offer Chinese students currently enrolled at a U.S. university a unique semester in their home country allowing them to stay on track for graduation.
 As the COVID-19 pandemic continues to affect international travel and schooling, this program allows Chinese students unable to return to their U.S. campuses to continue earning credit toward their degree.
 It is also a rare opportunity to attend one of China’s leading learning institutions for a semester.

 Stay on track to graduate without having to worry about visas and travel